How to Stop Chronic Procrastination

 - Public posting: Because procrastinators care so much about how others view them, they are more likely to do tasks when they publicly announce it.
 Take to Twitter, Facebook, or any other social media outlet and state the task you're going to do.
 Then when you've completed it, let everyone know that you've done what you set out to do.
 The "likes" and congratulatory tweets will feel very satisfying.

-If you're reading this and feel that you fit the profile of a chronic procrastinator, you may think that it's not a big deal to be one.
-After all, your life might be functioning fine, and you've made it through many of the setbacks caused by your procrastination.
-However, keep in mind that it may catch up with you one day, and it can get to a point where it disrupts your life and negatively impact other people's opinion of your character.
+If you feel like you fit the profile of a chronic procrastinator, you may think that it's not a big deal to be one.
+Your life might be functioning fine, and you've made it through many of the setbacks caused by your procrastination.
+However, keep in mind that it may catch up with you one day, and it can get to a point where it disrupts your life and negatively impacts other people's opinion of your character.
 Further, it's not exactly comfortable living as a chronic procrastinator.
 In fact, Ferrari found that procrastinators have more regrets than nonprocrastinators for things that they didn't do.
 "Stop stressing yourself over it.
 Life is short — leave a legacy," says Ferrari.
 "There are too many places to see and too many things to do in life to just procrastinate and wait and living in a bubble of fear of getting it done."